Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Methodology

-Let us consider a set of $n$ time series units (countries, states, municipalities, firms, etc.) indexed by $j=1,\ldots,n$.
-For each unit and for every time period $t=1,\ldots,T$, we observe a realisation of a variable $Y_{jt}$.
+We assume a set of $n$ time series instances indexed by $j=1,\ldots,n$, which might be, e.g., different products, regions, or stores, coming from the same data generation process.
+For each instance and time period $t=1,\ldots,T$, we notice the occurrence of a variable $Y_{jt}$.
 Furthermore, we assume an intervention (treatment) took place at $T_{0}+1$, where $1<T_0<T$, over only a subset $i$ of \emph{treated} units, where $i < n$.
 The remaining $c=n-i$ units, which we call \emph{control} units, are never affected by this intervention for all $t$.